SquareGPS/navixy-api/docs/backend-api/resources/tracking/tracker/sensor/input_name.md

 ### list

-Returns descriptions of all sensor inputs existing in the system.
+This will provide descriptions of all sensor inputs and state fields present in the system.
+These descriptions will be given in the language according to the user's locale.

 #### parameters